Bluesky at Home » Holidays » Easter » How to Decoupage Easter Eggs

 There are three reasons that I wanted to make more decoupaged Easter eggs.

-• While in Atlanta a couple of weeks ago, I bought a package of the cutest gingham paper napkins in blue.
+• A couple of weeks ago, I bought a package of the cutest gingham paper napkins in blue.
 I was itching to use them.

 • My latest DIY project needed another accessory option for the living room.
 Eggs in blue patterns would be perfect.